vinimoz/agora/README.md

 * Compile javascript with ```npm run build```
 * Run a complete build with ```make appstore``` (Find the output in the build directory)
 * call `occ app:enable agora` to enable Agora
+* call `occ agora:db:init-default to install default value.
+* You can insert into your database some examples, who could be find, on examples directory.
+Five users need to be created, test, test2, test3, official, moderator

 ### Installation variants